phac-nml/irida/doc/developer/getting-started/index.md

 #### Pull requests
 {:.no_toc}

-Code is not to be merged into the *development* or *master* branches by the developer who wrote the code.
+Code is not to be merged into the *development* or *main* branches by the developer who wrote the code.
 Instead a merge request should be made on [GitHub][] and assigned to another developer on the project.
 The reviewer should look over the code for issues, and anything that needs to be fixed should be mentioned in a comment in the merge request.
 Once an issue has been fixed, the developer should push the changes to the merge request branch and mention the commit id in the comment so the reviewer can track the changes.

 The reviewer of a merge request should ensure the following: